JustinHu1988/JavaScript-Note/WebGL.md

 ## WebGL is a state machine
 A WebGL context can be understood as a state machine: once you modify any of its attributes, that modification is permanent until you modify that attribute again.
 At any point you can query the state of these attributes and so you can determine the current state of your WebGL context.

+### The basic element for a scene
+canvas, objects, lights, and camera.

 ### Resizing the WebGL context